 As such, national rail services are expected to take place as scheduled on Thursday.

 The management of Hellenic Train, the successor of formerly state-run TrainOSE and now a fully owned subsidiary of Italy’s FS, had sought legal recourse to prevent the industrial action.
-The company’s main argument against the strike is that demands by the union – i.e. greater safety measures and rail system upgrades – mostly fall under the jurisdiction of state-run Hellenic Railways Organization (OSE).
+The company’s main argument against the strike is that demands by the union – i.e. greater safety measures and railroad system upgrades – mostly fall under the jurisdiction of state-run Hellenic Railways Organization (OSE).

 A previous strike affecting rail service in the country and declared by other unions was ruled as legal by the courts.